michaelbolt/TektronixMSO-Interface/README.md

 4. Scope Setup files (_.set_) can be loaded by typing the _.set_ file's location and name into the text entry box and pressing `Load`.
 An example of loading a setup file from a removable USB storage device drive `E:/` is present by default.

 ## MSO5x/6x Emulator
 A simple server script to emulate a 5/6 series MSO oscilloscope is included as `MSO_emulator.py`.
 If you run this script a socket will be established on `localhost` Port 4000 for testing purposes.
-The MSO emulator will receive commands from the GUI and echo received queries to assist in debugging.
+The MSO emulator will receive commands from the GUI and respond with a dummy message of '4000' to each query received.
+The emulator supports concatenated commands

 ## Valid Commands
 Programming commands for the 5/6 Series MSO Oscilloscopes can be found [here](https://download.tek.com/manual/5_6-Series-MSO54-MSO56-MSO58-MSO58L-MSO64-Programmer-Manual_EN-US_077130505.pdf)